 Do I need to mail my transcript to both MIT and WHOI?

-- No, unofficial copies of transcripts are uploaded in the online application.
+No, UNOFFICIAL, NON-ENCRYPTED copies of transcripts are uploaded in the online application.
 If you are admitted, you will be asked to send sealed official copies of your transcripts, and the address to which those should be sent will be given to you at that time.

 Is the GRE subject test required?